jonzingale/Haskell/blinky/diffusion_limited_aggregation/README.md

 ![alt text](images/diffusionLimitedAggregate.png "diffusion limited aggregate")

-Let us call a computation dual to *purely functional*, *maximally-stateful*.
 A maximally stateful process is one whose side-effects dominate the computation, with little else analytically calculable.
+Let us call computations like these, in a sense dual to *purely functional computations*, *maximally-stateful*.
-The image is that of clouds, cellular automata, or the geological history of a mountain.
-Consider computations
-where: the term process is more apt than function, computations whose specification may be trivial and yet depend crucially on their initial conditions, the evolving process manifests in bouts of combinatorial explosions, the intension matters more than the extension, and any particular run is unambiguously path-dependent.
+The image is that of clouds, cellular automata, or the geological history of a mountain, Darwin's tree of life.
+Consider computations where *process* is more apt a term than *function*, computations whose specification may be trivial and yet depend crucially on initial conditions.
+The evolving process manifests in bouts of combinatorial explosions, the intension matters more than the extension, and any particular run is unambiguously path-dependent.

 Some time ago, my friend, Glen mentioned diffusion-limited aggregation (DLA) in the context of our on-going discussions centered around modal